Terradue/doc-developer-sandbox/source/developer/toolbox.rst

   more expression/run

 ..
 HINT::
-  The ESA BEAM Toolbox is executed through the *gpt.sh* script
+  The BEAM Toolbox is executed through the *gpt.sh* script

 For further explaination see "Bulk Processing with GPT" [#f2]_ and "Creating a GPF Graph" [#f3]_.